NOTE: You must get your vehicle inspected AND have it pass a state inspection before you can renew your vehicle registration.

 - Registration Receipt from the previous year

-Most inspection records are available in real time, but there may be instances when the record is not immediately available.
-If your vehicle passed inspection but the system is unable to electronically verify it, you may present the passing VIR you received from the inspection station to the county at the time of renewal.
-If you need to show proof of inspection to complete your vehicle’s registration renewal, visit www.mytxcar.org to download, display electronically, or print a copy of the document.
+Most inspection records are available in near real time, but there may be instances when the record is not immediately available.
+If your vehicle passed inspection but the system is unable to electronically verify it, you may present the Vehicle Inspection Record (VIR) you received from the inspection station to the county at the time of renewal.
+If you need proof of inspection to complete your vehicle’s registration renewal, visit www.mytxcar.org to download, display electronically, or print a copy of the document.
 Your inspection will be verified manually, and you will be permitted to renew your vehicle registration.

-Some counties allow renewals at substations or subcontractors, such as a participating grocery store.
+Some counties offer renewals at substations and subcontractors, such as a participating grocery store.
 If you are renewing your registration at a county subcontractor location, such as your local grocery store, they may not accept your VIR as proof of inspection.
-Each county determines whether their subcontractors can verify inspection via VIR.
-If a subcontractor is not permitted to verify via VIR, you will be directed to the county tax office to complete your renewal.
+Each county determines whether their subcontractors can verify inspection manually with a VIR.
+If a subcontractor is not permitted to verify by VIR, you will be directed to the county tax office to complete your renewal.

 Acceptable forms of payment vary by county.
-Contact your county tax office for more details.
+Contact your county tax office for details.

 Cars and Light Trucks